Eric-Ward475/Class-Notes/README.md

 By using these nots, you are agreeing not to use them to cheat, only to study or use as reference.
 In addition, I will not be liable for any cheating.

+Any review questions that are graded will not be posted until after the due date.

 ### Setup
 ***There are 2 options for set up***